openshift-knative/docs/versions/v071/rn-knative-v071-OCP-41.md

 -------------

 ## Known Issues
-- **Camel K currently not available in OperatorHub:** A pull request has been put in and is pending to add the Camel-K operator to the OperatorHub.

 - **The v1beta1 API is not provided:**  For this release, Knative on OpenShift only serves the v1alpha1 API.

 - **Patch autoscaler deployment to register custom-metrics API:**  When running Knative Serving in a mesh environment (for example, you installed Maistra and you have sidecar-injection enabled) run the following command to patch the autoscaler’s deployment to successfully register the custom-metrics API: